Can I send my gun to you?

 I do not "make" barrels.
 Custom barrels are made by Match Grade Machine.
-Simply click on the link or call them at 435 628 0071 to order the barrel made however you want it and just ask them to hand it off to me next door to cut the chamber with my throat design.
+Simply click on the link or call them at 435 628 0071 to order the barrel made however you want it and just ask them to ship the barrel to me cut the chamber with my throat design.
 I bill you $80 separately for doing a .38 Special, .357 Magnum, and .357 Maximum chambers.

 All other centerfire chambers are $100.

 Whose chamber should I choose, yours or MGM's?

 It is a tough question that you can best answer.

 MGM's chambers are much, much more precisely aligned with the bore than typical TC factory barrels, and MGM uses ONLY cylindrical throats in their barrels..... none of the crappy forcing cone chambers that are essentially "shot out" barrels before you fire the first shot.
 Chamber cast an old barrel that has had thousands of rounds shot through it, and you will find the first .3 to .4" of a shot out barrel almost identical to a forcing cone chamber.

 MGM's .357 Maximum throat is similar to mine.
 It starts at .358" diameter, then steps down to .357".
 It is amply long for seating the excellent 180 gr.
 Hornady XTP out to at least the lower crimp groove.

 My throating is very similar but a few tenths of a thousandth tighter and has a short cone sufficient to prevent cast lead bullets from shearing lead going into the throat.
 I also dial in bores at the point where the throat will be cut before chambering to compensate for any warpage in the bore and assure a more positive throat alignment..... what I take pride in most.

 The bottom line is that MGM's chamber gives superlative accuracy for placing shots at long range with either .357" or .358" bullets, better than most hunters can shoot under field conditions.